 But today I wanted to get extra creative and make some beautiful home decor from pieces we already have lying around the house.
 From gorgeous snowflake crafts made of toilet paper rolls to modern centerpieces from takeout containers, these Christmas decorations from recycled materials are definitely out of the box.

 After all, creating magical environments for holiday spirit doesn’t have to be expensive.
 I remember when I was a young mom in 2009, I had only $50 for the entirety of Christmas…. including buying a tree.
 I found one for less than $20, made my own garland from tree clippings around my apartment complex, and ripped a red cotton shirt into strips to tie into bows for ornaments.
 My tree had no string lights that year and it wasn’t very glamourous… but it was handmade and cozy space that was full of love.
 I was also able to spend a full $30 on gifts for my baby that year with my saved money.

 Today a lot has changed but I still love the creativity and thoughtfulness that comes from making festive Christmas decorations from recycled materials.
 I hope these creative ideas inspire a few new projects for you during the most wonderful time of the year

 Easy Toilet Paper Snowflake Crafts

 There are few things as nostalgic as making paper snowflakes by the fire and drinking hot chocolate while it snows outside.
-It’s such a classic, Christmas craft that never gets old.
+It’s such a classic, magical moment of a Christmas craft that never gets old.
 That’s why this year since we’re all spending even more time indoors than usual, I thought it would be fun to get a little bit creative and try a new version of paper snowflakes…. from recycled toilet paper rolls.

 What better way to send 2020 off right?